aryan-t22/FunctionApp/README.md

 - As a user, I want to be able to add a **function** (X) to my analysis **worklist** (Y).
 - As a user, I want to be able to view and modify functions already in my worklist.
-- As a user, I want to be able to choose a function in my worklist, and compute its Fourier Series on an interval of my choosing.
+- As a user, I want to be able to choose a function in my worklist, and compute its Fourier Series on an interval, ideally of my choosing.
 - As a user, I want to compare the Fourier Series of a function to its actual value, and see how well the series approximates the function.
-- As a user, I want to figure out how many terms in a Fourier Series I would need to approximate a function in my in my worklist at a particular value to a specified degree of accuracy.
+- As a user, I want to figure out how many terms in a Fourier Series I would need to approximate a function
+- in my worklist at a particular value to a specified degree of accuracy.